 Reimaging indoor silence with wood fiber acoustic solutions

-Written by Petri Jetsu, Founder & Chief Technology Officer
+Written by Petri Jetsu, Founder and chief Technology Officer

 In 2020, the European Environmental Agency (EEA) and WHO announced noise pollution as the ‘biggest health crisis of modern times.’
-Noise as a stressor poses long-term and severe health and well-being risks, ranging from emotional and physical to psychological risks.
+Noise as a stressor poses long-term and severe health and well-being risks, ranging from emotional and physical to psychological.